azure-octo/dapr-apim-demo/README.md

 ## Terminology

 You will see a few different APIs being used throughout this demo.
 At one point we are even going to use one API to manage another (API inception?).
-Here is short summary to your keep them all straight.
-Hope this helps:
+Here is short summary to help you keep all these APIs straight.
+Hope it helps:

 * [Azure API](https://docs.microsoft.com/en-us/rest/api/apimanagement/) - this is the API provided by Azure to manage its service (yes, including the API Management Service)
 * [API in APIM](https://docs.microsoft.com/en-us/azure/api-management/edit-api) - is the API which we will define in APIM service.
 Its operations will be used by the users